spyoungtech/FreeSimpleGUI/docs/index.md

 * More advanced layouts - still trivial,maybe more trivial, to make windows
 * Go wild - have a complicated (i.e. not simple) application... no problem here supporting your  App.
 "It's on you".
 PSG solved the GUI problem, but you still have to make an application
 * Docstrings - Tight integration with docstrings provides type checking and in-IDE documentation
 * `sg.main` utilities - upgrade to the GitHub version in 1 click.
-Lots of good stuff built-into PySimpleGUI
+Lots of good stuff built-into FreeSimpleGUI
 * Demo Browser - Navigate the 315+ Demo Programs easily.
 Search, execute, edit all from one application
 * Cookbook - There have been a number of updates in 2021
 * This document has some sections new such as the User Settings APIs